sunfounder/arduino_starter_kit/docs/source/21_siren.rst

     :width: 500
     :align: center

-3. Connect one pin of the passive buzzer to the GND pin on the R3 board.
+3. Connect one pin of the passive buzzer to the GND pin on the Arduino Uno R3.

 .. image:: img/16_morse_code_gnd.png
     :width: 500
     :align: center

-4. Connect the other pin of the passive buzzer to the 5V pin of the R3 board.
+4. Connect the other pin of the passive buzzer to the 5V pin of the Arduino Uno R3.
 The buzzer will not make a sound, differentiating it from an active buzzer, which would sound when connected this way.

 .. image:: img/16_morse_code_5v.png
     :width: 500
     :align: center

-5. Now, remove the wire inserted into the 5V pin and insert it into pin 9 of the R3 board, so that the buzzer can be controlled with code.
+5. Now, remove the wire inserted into the 5V pin and insert it into pin 9 of the Arduino Uno R3, so that the buzzer can be controlled with code.

 .. image:: img/16_morse_code.png
     :width: 500